vincejstraub/libratools/README.md

 The package functions are conveniently documented at the package website: https://vincejstraub.github.io/tools-libratools/.

+Also check out the project Wiki for more information: https://github.com/vincejstraub/tools-libratools/wiki.

 ## User Agreement

 By downloading libratools you agree with the following points: libratools is provided without any warranty or conditions of any kind.
 We assume no responsibility for errors or omissions in the results and interpretations following from application of libratools.